Who Do I Sue in a Personal Injury Lawsuit?

 Knowing who to sue in a personal injury lawsuit is rarely a simple matter.
 In a car accident case, for example, another driver might cause the accident.
 However, liability could also extend to the driver’s employer, the manufacturer of the defective vehicle, or some other party.

 Naming the correct parties in your lawsuit is a critical factor in collecting the largest possible damages award to reimburse all of your expenses.
-If this has happened to you, call the Manhattan office of Douglas and London to confer with a New York City personal injury lawyer who can help you to identify the parties who might be responsible for your property damage and your injuries.
+If this has happened to you, call the Manhattan office of Douglas & London to confer with a New York City personal injury lawyer who can help you to identify the parties who might be responsible for your property damage and your injuries.

 Which Parties Owe You a Duty of Care?